 1. Broiler Chickens

 To start, you need to purchase chicks or incubate your own.
-Brood them in a warm, dry place for a couple weeks before putting them outside.
+Brood them in a warm, dry place for a couple of weeks before putting them outside.
 Broilers also have many predators, so make sure they are well protected.
 Contact local processors early on to set up an appointment—they might be booked several months in advance.

 Find a consistent market before diving too heavily into microgreens—retailers, restaurants or a farmers market are all great places to sell.
 Start with some shoots, such as peas or sunflowers, and then move to a few of the less robust crops, such as radishes and basil to introduce new flavors.
 Like all plants, microgreens need consistent water, sunlight and airflow to produce a healthy, consistent crop.

-Another spectacularly fast-producing livestock species for a budding farmer seeking profitable ventures is the rabbit.
+Another spectacularly fast-producing livestock species for a budding agriculturist seeking profitable farming is the rabbit.
 In roughly the same amount of time as broiler chickens, you can have rabbits ready for market—depending on the breed—in eight to 12 weeks for a 4- to 5-pound animal.
 Research your local processors or home-processing laws before raising rabbits to make sure it’s legally viable.
 However, rabbits’ niche quality among chefs makes them highly marketable and profitable.